szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - The ogre petrification effect is now set up so non-ogres don't have to save vs. spell when hit, polluting the console log for no reason
 - "Restored" a sound effect on the fireball that was pointing to an invalid resource, and added one similar that makes the fireball have a new snappy sound

+### Make Sword of Chaos reflect BG3's take on it (1708)

+This replaces the 1 HP damage/absorption effects for:

+- On hit, restore 1-6 Hit Points, randomly assigned.
+The lower the healing, the more likely it triggers on hit.
+- Every hit deals 1d4 necrotic damage, conceptualized as a type of damage that only affects living things and cannot be resisted.
+- The amount of necrotic damage and the HP restoration are independent of each other.
+- None of the effects trigger on targets protected with stoneskins.
+- It glows.
+- Ascension's +4 version also has the exact same additions, replacing their take on its effects on hit (though it does not touch the effect that causes anyone other than Sarevok to suffer penalties with each hit).
+It also fixes text format inconsistencies which makes it look out of place compared to other items in EE, as well as problems with the item such as not having the speed factor of a +4 weapon.
+It also removes the unnecessary stat restrictions (such as requiring a certain level of intelligence or constitution).

 </details>

 ---